Reading the war diary of an Australian soldier who fought at Gallipoli presents an amazing contrast to today’s rudderless society.

 What is most profound in reading these real-time World War i accounts of a footslogging infantryman is the thread of sound common sense that runs through them.
 The examples of bravery that Idriess sets out in his memoir all bespeak sound, basic, self-possessed, cool-headed common sense in the midst of the chaos of bloody, terrifying warfare that carried the Anzacs (Australian and New Zealand Army Corps) through to embedding their name in history.

-This contrasts profoundly with the tremendous lack of common sense so prevalent today within society, in particular within the intelligentsia of the nation.
-Anglo-Saxon systems of education have whittled away at the young developing minds over the past half-century and more to produce a generation that increasingly lacks any semblance of a moral compass.
-The result is an approach to life that is but a largely electronically driven and cosseted version of that of their hardy forefathers.
+This contrasts profoundly with the tremendous lack of common sense so prevalent today.
+Anglo-Saxon systems of education have whittled away at the young developing minds over the past half-century and more to produce a generation that lacks any semblance of a moral compass.
+The result is an approach to warfare that is but a cosseted version of that of their forefathers.

-The image of today’s youth is too often one of slack-jawed youth whose sole exercise is that which their two thumbs get playing the latest electronic game or texting their fellows in the banal language of the genre.
-It presents a contrast of extremes with the generation that grandfathered them and fought to guarantee them the freedoms they either take for granted or tend to abuse so readily today.
+The image today is one of slack-jawed youth whose sole exercise is that which their two thumbs get playing the latest electronic game or texting their fellows in the banal language of the genre.
+It presents a contrast of extremes with the generation that grandfathered them and fought to guarantee them the freedoms they abuse so readily today.

 As we know, that generation was severely tested by the shock of the greatest financial crash that modern Western society has ever known, to be followed by an even greater world war for which they were terribly ill prepared.

-In January 2008 it was reported that in both France and Germany the last surviving World War i veterans of those nations died within a few days of each other.
+In January it was reported that in both France and Germany the last surviving World War i veterans of those nations died within a few days of each other.
 In November 2005, the last of the British World War i veterans died.
-As of this writing, only one veteran of the Great War survives in the United States, one in Canada and one in Australia.
+Today, only one veteran of the Great War survives in the United States, one in Canada and one in Australia.
 The direct link between the “war to end all wars” and the 21st century is almost severed.

 The youngest of World War ii veterans are now octogenarians.
 They have lived to witness schoolchildren in Britain thinking that Winston Churchill was a fictional character and, in Australia, a review board recommending that the Anzac history be cut from school history curricula.